Ring of bells: Location in the tower

 The bells are usually arranged in an upper room called a belfry in such a way that their ropes fall into the room below, called the ringing chamber, in a circle.
 Clockwise circles are most common, but there are a few anticlockwise rings.

-Unlike the norm among most musicians, the bells are numbered downwards, progressing from the treble (the lightest and highest-sounding bell), to the "2", the "3", and so forth down to the heaviest and deepest-sounding bell, the tenor.In some towers, a bell larger than a tenor that is present would be called a bourdon.
-The bourdon is not part of the change ringing peal, it is hung from a pivoted beam.
+Unlike the norm among most musicians, the bells are numbered downwards, progressing from the treble (the lightest and highest-sounding bell), to the "2", the "3", and so forth down to the heaviest and deepest-sounding bell, the tenor.
+In some towers, a bell larger than a tenor that is present would be called a bourdon.
+The bourdon is not part of the change ringing peal; instead, it is hung from a pivoted beam and is typically only used to sound the hour or for other civic and religious purposes.

 About 5 ft from the floor, the rope has a woollen grip called the sally (usually around 4 ft long) while the lower end of the rope is doubled over to form an easily held tail-end.